 Julie Orlick's "Silent Lovers" comes to Mammal Gallery

 Looking through Julie Orlick’s film and photography collection is like entering a portal that transports you to a timeless place where the past fades, the future is kept at bay, and the ephemeral now is realized.
-Her work has a strange oscillating effect on the viewer; a feeling of nostalgia while in the same moment the knowing that the photographs were taken in our current time.
+Her work has a strange oscillating effect on the viewer; a feeling of nostalgia while in the same moment the knowing that the photographs are current.
 Orlick shoots mostly on 16mm and 35mm film stock which gives her work that clear yet grainy warm, timeless feel that only vintage cameras can deliver.

 Orlick’s mother gave her a mini digital camera in elementary school sparking her interest in photography, but it wasn’t until high school that the interest became a passion.
 “My obsession with photography grew when I decided I wanted to take it super seriously.
 When I was roughly 16 years old [I] signed up for a photography class at Santa Monica College”, Julie told Plasma.

 The course at Santa Monica College taught her how to shoot on 35mm.
 At roughly the same time she was interning at LACMA (Los Angeles County Museum of Art).
 “During my internship, there was a huge Dalí exhibit, and LACMA was offering a 16mm surrealist film class that I was fortunate enough to take”, she said.
 This period proved to be one that changed the trajectory of her life’s work.